Drakicy/GES/README.md

 sol.fitTriang;
 ```

-Fast visualization of the solution can be done with a class method:
+Fast visualization of the solution can be done through the class method:
 ```
 sol.visTriang;
 ```